eigengo/opensourcejournal/reactivemanifesto/article.md

 Interactive applications are real-time, engaging, rich and collaborative.
 Businesses create an open and ongoing dialog with their customers by welcoming them through interactive experiences.
 This makes them more efficient, creates a feel of being connected and equipped to solve problems and accomplish tasks.
 One example is Google Docs which enables users to edit documents collaboratively, in real-time — allowing them to see each other’s edits and comments live, as they are made.

 Users are empowered when they can interact with data that is transformed into meaningful information in real-time.
 Interactive applications make collaboration on this information inherent in every interface so people communicate more effectively and more often; this is deepened further by increasing the feedback granularity from traditional whole-page behavior down to a per-item level, e.g. in a single-page email web-client.
 Instantaneous social interactions over large distances are radically transforming how people engage with information and with each other.
-For instance, GitHub is revolutionizing developer collaboration through “Social Coding” with an interactive browser-based application and of course Twitter has profoundly changed the way news are spread.
+For instance, GitHub is revolutionizing developer collaboration through “Social Coding” with an interactive browser-based application and of course Twitter has profoundly changed the way news is spread.

 Build upon an event-driven foundation, reactive applications are well equipped to be interactive.
 Scalability is necessary to retain this property when the application becomes popular, and resilience ensures that its users will continually enjoy its function.